Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 Role Of Protein -

-Protein is very must for a growing child, it influences the production and secretion of essential hormones.
-It promotes the secretion of IGF 1(insulin-like growth factor), which is popularly known as the growth hormone.
-Additionally, IGF is essential for bone growth and to increase bone density.
+Protein is essential for adolescents—it supports growth, hormone balance, and bone development., it influences the production and secretion of essential hormones.
+It promotes the secretion of IGF-1 (insulin-like growth factor), which is popularly known as the growth hormone.
+Additionally, IGF is essential for bone growth and for increasing bone density.

 1. Milk and milk products